 The Qatar National Library (QNL) was designed by renowned Dutch architect Rem Koolhaas.
-The more than 480,000-square-foot building opened in November 2017 and is now an absolute trove of literary and academic treasures.
+The 484,375-square-foot building opened in November 2017 and is now an absolute trove of literary and academic treasures.

-QNL is divided into three sections.
-One part houses the University and Research Library, which aims to support academic research in all fields of study.
-Another wing holds the Metropolitan Public Library, which caters to the general public and includes dedicated mini libraries for children and teens.
+QNL is a combination of various collections, which seem to function as their own mini libraries.
+One collection includes the University and Research Library, which aims to support academic research in all fields of study.
+Another part holds the works within Metropolitan Public Library, which caters to the general public and includes dedicated mini libraries for children and teens.
 Lastly, the Heritage Library contains ancient Arabic publications and manuscripts, historical maps, scientific instruments, and early photographs of the region.
 This particular part is especially dedicated to both preserving and studying these fascinating finds.

-Combined, the three sections of QNL contain more than one million books, periodicals, and other items.
-Interestingly, the design of the building does not separate these three libraries.
+Combined, the these three collections contain more than one million books, periodicals, and other items.
+Interestingly, the design of the building does not separate the distinct collections.
 Visitors are encouraged to move freely from one section to the other and can drift between the various webs of knowledge with complete fluidity.